cowboy/battlelog-hacks/README.md

 [mainscript]: https://raw.github.com/cowboy/battlelog-hacks/master/dist/battlelog-hacks.js
 [userscript]: https://raw.github.com/cowboy/battlelog-hacks/master/dist/battlelog-hacks.user.js

+_Note: If you were using the [original gist version](https://gist.github.com/1323950), uninstall that first.
+You can do this in Chrome's "Extensions" manager._

 Click [this userscript][userscript], then click Ok/Continue/Install in any browser confirmation dialogs that pop up.
 Once installed, reload Battlelog.

 ## Updating